Electrodesiccation and curettage: Cure rate

 The cure rate is highly user dependent.
 The more aggressive the surgeon is at performing EDC, the higher the cure rate.
 Like standard excision, the wider the surgical margin, the higher the cure rate.
 Cure rate for small cancer is higher than cure rate for larger cancers.
 Cure rate for nodular basal cell cancer is higher than for infiltrative basal cell cancer.
 Essentially, all the prognostic factors that apply to Mohs surgery and standard surgical excision will also apply to EDC.

 Advantages

 The method is quick and easy to perform under local anesthetic.
-Used correctly, it can allow for adequate to good cosmetic result on small tumor in certain area.
-No sutures are used, so a follow up visit might not be necessary.
+Used correctly, it can allow for adequate to good cosmetic results on small tumors in certain areas.
+No sutures are used, so a follow-up visit might not be necessary.
 Minimal expense is required.
-If recurrence occur, rapid diagnosis is possible as the roots are exposed to the surface, and not buried by surgical closure methods (flaps, etc.).
+If recurrence occurs, rapid diagnosis is possible as the roots are exposed to the surface, and not buried by surgical closure methods (flaps, etc.).

 Disadvantages

 As the surgical margin is not confirmed by pathology, the free surgical margin can not be confirmed by an objective pathology report.
-The recurrence rate for EDC is considered by many (National Comprehensive Cancer Network) to be too high for use on many facial region, and on recurrent skin cancer.
+The recurrence rate for EDC is considered by many (National Comprehensive Cancer Network) to be too high for use on many facial regions, and on recurrent skin cancer.
 As a surgical ulcer is created and is larger than the original tumor, healing time may be delayed and subsequent scarring obvious.